Navigating the Business Impacts & Risks of COVID-19

 Finally, focus on asset preservation, especially if the business is closed.
 Hire security, have cameras installed, and consider what needs to happen to ensure the business stays intact.

 Every small business is facing liquidity issues and time is of the essence.
 What strategies should business owners implement today to impact cash flow?
-James, who works with Adams Brown’s restaurant clients, advised webinar participants not to panic, but instead plan.
+Webinar participants were advised not to panic but instead plan.

 The first plan of action is to assess the financial situation.
 First, review financials.
 On the balance sheet, look at unutilized assets within the business, deposits that aren’t on the books, and recouping methods.
 After analyzing where the business is at today, then start looking at budgets put into effect in December.